Hamish Macdonald (broadcast journalist)

-Hamish Macdonald is an Australian broadcast journalist and current host of Sydney Mornings on ABC Radio Sydney.
+Hamish Macdonald is an Australian broadcast journalist.

+Macdonald currently hosts Sydney Mornings on ABC Radio Sydney.

 From February 2020 until July 2021, Macdonald hosted the ABC's Q+A political panel discussion show.
 He previously worked at other networks, including Network 10, Channel 4, ITV and Al Jazeera English.

 Career

 Upon earning a journalism degree from Charles Sturt University in 2002, Macdonald began a short stint as a reporter covering politics in Canberra with regional broadcaster WIN Television.
 He moved to the United Kingdom, where he reported for Channel 4 and ITV.

 During his time with Channel 4 News in the UK, Macdonald honed his career as a news producer and reporter, covering major breaking stories at the time including the 2004 Asian tsunami and the London bombings.
 He reported live for Channel 4 and ITV News, and was the UK correspondent for Australia's Nine Network, Seven Network, and ABC.